 Bringing Market Forces to Group Decisions

-Unlike traditional DAOs where voting power is static, MarketDAO introduces a revolutionary approach: tradable voting tokens for each election.
+MarketDAO is a governance framework that brings market forces to bear on group decisions.
+Unlike traditional DAOs where voting power is static, MarketDAO introduces tradable voting tokens for each election.

 This creates a dynamic governance system where voters can: